saturn597/RPN/README.md

 =====================
 RPN (short for "reverse polish notation") is a compiler for a toy Forth-like language.
 It compiles to LLVM IR and was created to teach myself about LLVM and compilers.
 Along the way, I also learned some C++ and Forth.

-RPN has Forth-inspired commands and syntax, including several stack-manipulating words, the ability to define new words, including words with recursive definitions, and loops.
+RPN has Forth-inspired commands and syntax, including several built-in stack-manipulating words, the ability to define new words, and loops.
 It features a JIT-compiling REPL and can also be used to generate stand-alone executables (by piping to clang).

-I used the "Kaleidoscope" compiler, provided in the [LLVM documentation](http://llvm.org/docs/tutorial/LangImpl1.html), as a base for this program.
+I referenced the "Kaleidoscope" compiler, provided in the [LLVM documentation](http://llvm.org/docs/tutorial/LangImpl1.html), as basis for this program.

-I used the GNU project's Gforth and the [Gforth manual](http://www.complang.tuwien.ac.at/forth/gforth/Docs-html/index.html) as a reference for various aspects of Forth (though RPN does not attempt to completely faithful to Forth).
+I also used the GNU project's Gforth and the [Gforth manual](http://www.complang.tuwien.ac.at/forth/gforth/Docs-html/index.html) as a reference for various aspects of Forth (though RPN is not perfectly faithful to Forth).

 Compiling the compiler
 =====================
 Compiling the compiler requires LLVM 3.4.
-Given the rapid pace of LLVM's development, other versions of LLVM probably will not work.
+Given the rapid pace of LLVM's development, other versions of LLVM probably will not work without some tweaking.

-Using Clang, provided the appropriate version of LLVM is installed, the following should produce an executable compiler called "rpn":
+Using Clang, the following should produce an executable compiler called "rpn", provided you have installed the appropriate version of LLVM:

 ``clang++ rpn.cpp `llvm-config --cppflags --ldflags --libs core jit native` -o rpn``

+A similar command should work for g++ as well.
+Depending on the version of your C++ compiler, you may need to specify `--std=c++11`.

 Usage
 =====================